SpacingBat3/lss/README.md

 ## About

 Sanitize any value (as nullish string) at runtime while preserving type accuracy.
-Clearly made for fun and to learn advanced operations on [template literals][ts1].
+Clearly made for fun and to learn advanced operations on [template literals][ts1], outside of just being a simple string sanitizer.

 Mostly documented using [TSDoc] within the source code.